saikumarysk/m22-ykk/about.md

 As soon as possible, submit your documented accommodation and attach the documentation (e.g., a signed letter from the coach with the tournament dates _with your name on it_) via the request for an extension form linked [below](#request-for-accommodations).
-You will be required to submit this form separately for all weeks in which you will need the accommodation.
+You need to submit this form separately for all weeks in which you will need the accommodation.

 ### Deadline extension for zyBook activities
 During the term, you can request **two 1-day extensions** for the weekly deadline of the **zyBook activities** (we can offer extension only for the zyBooks activities, not the quizzes, reflections, etc.).
-Do not contact us via the forum or the email, just [submit this form to request an extension](https://forms.gle/QQkXMfKswjDbCEi49) and select whether the extension is for the PAs, CAs, and/or LAs.
+Do not contact us via the forum or the email, just [submit this form to request an extension]({{ exceptions_form }}) and select whether the extension is for the PAs, CAs, and/or LAs.
 * You need to submit this form **within a day of the respective {{ site.due_time }}** deadline.
-* We will not accept retroactive extension requests for previous weeks.
+* We reserve the right to not accept retroactive extension requests for previous weeks.
 * The deadline extensions **do not** apply to the **final project**.

 If your situation is more serious and requires a longer extension, you need to provide the **official documentation** and complete the steps described in the section below.